 2021-01-14

-I had an unused iPhone from one of the kids that had been replaced and an iMac that I was able to trade-in and get the cost down to just over $100, which at this point had the cost close enough to the kind of money I would have to layout to get the Raspberry Pi setup I was looking for.
-I actually owned the first ever Mac Mini, the PowerPC G4 and a third generation Mac Mini and I have to say that the Mac Mini M1 is the first Mac Mini I have used that has felt like a true Mac.
+I had an unused iPhone from one of the kids that had been replaced and an iMac that I was able to trade in and got the cost down to just over $100, which at this point had the price close enough to the kind of money I would have to layout to get the Raspberry Pi setup I was looking for.
+I owned the first-ever Mac Mini, the PowerPC G4, and a third-generation Mac Mini, and I have to say that the Mac Mini M1 is the first Mac Mini I have used that has felt like a true Mac.
 The Mac Mini M1 is fast, which I do not think I would have ever described the others as fast.
-I am running two monitors, one via USB-C and the other via the HDMI port and it has been wonderful.
-Setup has been flawless and I am still rocking my Model M Keyboard which fits right in with the computing aesthetic I wanted.
-In operation the Mini never gets warm, which means that the fan is never heard and the Mini performs with consistent excellent speed with multiple apps running.
-The sleek minimal footprint makes excellent use of available space, allowing me to just sit the computer between my two monitors.
+I am running two monitors, one via USB-C and the other via the HDMI port, and it has been outstanding.
+The setup has been flawless, and I am still rocking my Model M Keyboard, which fits right in with the computing aesthetic I wanted.
+In operation, the Mini never gets warm, which means that the fan is never heard, and the Mini performs with consistent excellent speed with multiple apps running.
+The sleek minimal footprint makes ideal available space, allowing me to sit the computer between my two monitors.

-I am in a state of awe at the consistent great performance with 8GB, my old iMac had 16GB and I decided to go with the base model thinking that with Apple's tradein feature that I could get into a consistent low cost upgrade every few years, if I need to.
-Based off my research of those that seriously load tested the Mac Mini, it is possible the 16GB is a waste of money for most users.
-I think a strategy of frequent lower cost upgrades will provide a better value than a single maxed out upgrade now.
-I run Office, Xcode, Firefox with lots of tabs and streaming music and Citrix Workspace without the device getting warm or ever seeming to slow down.
-I also think I benefitted from buying a few months after release, I have only read one or two bad experiences where folks had crashes on their new Mac Mini M1, I have had zero, but I suspect they had a lemon or an update fixed any issues.
-When you are buying hardware that is brand new, especially with a new chip one should expect some issues.
-The only consistent con among everyone and it is absolutely true is that an external speaker is a must.
-There is absolutely no way I would have been as happy with a Raspberry Pi build as I am with this, granted that is absolutely not a fair comparison.
-It just so happens because of the discount I was able to get nearly the same cost Mac Mini M1 as the build I was planning.
-Truth be told, the Mac Mini M1 is one of the best Apple purchases I have ever made and due to the cost I feel like I stole this thing.
+I am in a state of awe at the consistently excellent performance with 8GB, my old iMac had 16GB, and I decided to go with the base model, thinking that with Apple's trade-in feature, I could get into a consistently low cost upgrade every few years if I need to.
+Based on my research of those that seriously load-tested the Mac Mini, the 16GB may be a waste of money for most users.
+I think a strategy of frequent lower-cost upgrades will provide a better value than a single maxed-out upgrade now.
+I run Office, Xcode, and Firefox with lots of tabs and streaming music and Citrix Workspace without the device getting warm or even slowing down.
+I also think I benefitted from buying a few months after release; I have only read one or two bad experiences where folks had crashes on their new Mac Mini M1, I have had zero, but I suspect they had a lemon or an update fixed any issues.
+When buying brand new hardware, especially with a new chip, one should expect some problems.
+The only consistent con among everyone, and it is genuine, is that an external speaker is necessary.
+There is absolutely no way I would have been as happy with a Raspberry Pi build as I am with this, granted that is not a fair comparison.
+It just so happens that because of the discount, I was able to get nearly the exact cost of Mac Mini M1 as the build I was planning.
+The Mac Mini M1 is one of the best Apple purchases I have ever made, and due to the cost, I feel like I stole this thing.